 However that does not mean that no blanket license exists, it just means they don’t exist on the organizational level (meaning one or two organization formed for such purpose).
 Instead they exist from one production company to another.
 For example a production house that produces horror movies may offer one license to cover their last 30 movies.
 Many deals like this exist you just have to look for them.

-One of the best ways to find good deals on licensing content is to call a company that specializes in Rights clearances (a really good one is GreenLight) or to attend events like the NAB where you can meet with hundreds of production companies and clearance companies.
+One of the best ways to find good deals on licensing content is to call video licensing companies (a really good one is GreenLight) or to attend events like the NAB where you can meet with hundreds of production companies and clearance companies.